-Filled with colourful anecdotes, Paul’s passion and incredible drive make for exciting reading.
+Filled with colourful anecdotes and rare insights into the colourful characters of the day, including Jacques Swaters and Rob de la Rive Box, Paul’s passion and incredible drive make for exciting reading.
 Indeed this is a unique take, a rear view mirror into a bygone era when gems could be found incredibly cheaply and enthusiasts took seat-of-the-pants decisions regarding many aspects of a hobby which was uncharted, innocent and simply not as commercial as today – he couldn’t even give away his 250 GTO at the time!
-The world has changed beyond recognition since his intense car hunts of the ‘60s and ‘70s; accounts of that era’s version of the classic car hobby are as rare as this one is enjoyable to read, and tremendously so.
-Throughout the story his devoted family accompanies him every step of the way in his passion, an infectious one, and his sons now share a respected classic car restoration facility, building on the foundations laid by their father.
+The world has changed beyond recognition since his intense car hunts of the ‘60s and ‘70s; accounts of that era’s version of the classic car hobby are as rare as this story is enjoyable to read.
+Throughout the years his devoted family accompanies him every step of the way in his passion, an infectious one, and his sons now share a respected classic car restoration facility, building on the foundations laid by their father.

 Full details and pricing to follow shortly.